Rurouni Kenshin: The Legend Ends: Release

-The Blu-ray and DVD was released on January 21, 2015 in Japan.
+Rurouni Kenshin: The Legend Ends was released in Japan theatrically by Warner Bros.
+Pictures Japan on September 13, 2014.
+The Blu-ray and DVD was released on January 21, 2015, in Japan.

-The film was released on Blu-ray and DVD by Funimation on January 3, 2017 in North America which includes an English dubbed version of the film, with a TV-MA rating.
+In June 2016, Funimation Films announced that they acquired the rights to the Rurouni Kenshin live-action trilogy for American distribution, and released subtitled in American theaters in September 2016.
+The film was released on Blu-ray and DVD by Funimation on January 3, 2017, in North America which includes an English dubbed version of the film, with a TV-MA rating.